vipulgupta2048/opengisproj_mirror/README.md

 This project uses Postgresql.
 Install postgresql server and pgadmin4 for easy management of database during development phase

+# Demonstration
+For a brief overview of all the features included in the website, please refer to the Demo folder in the repository.

 # How to Install

 ### Create a virtual environemnt to start with.